-Updated September 2020
+Updated December 2020

-1. What is the Chandler Road Extension Planning & Preservation Study?
+I. What is the Chandler Road Extension Planning & ROW Preservation Study?

-Williamson County is conducting the Chandler Road Extension Planning & Preservation Study to plan for future growth and set the right of way (ROW) footprint.
-The road will be built as growth occurs, improving mobility by creating a connection between SH 95 and US 79.
+Williamson County is conducting the Chandler Road Extension Planning & ROW Preservation Study to plan for future growth and set the right-of-way (ROW) footprint.
+The road will be built as growth occurs, improving safety and mobility by creating a connection between SH 95 and US 79.
 This study is a part of the County's Long-Range Transportation Plan (LRTP), and has been included in the City of Taylor's Thoroughfare and Comprehensive Plans, both adopted in 2004.